- MBBS500 - Introduction to Scientific Communication

 - MBBS530 - Advanced Cellular Biology

 (This course will be offered in Springfield only).
 An advanced course based on current literature concerning the cellular biology of eukaryotes.
 Both students and faculty will make presentations followed by discussion.
 Topics will include: the cellular and subcellular structure and function of the lower eukaryotes, the biochemistry and biophysics of eukaryotic membrane systems and the higher subcellular functions of mammalian cells.
-Prerequisite: 400 level course in genetics and in biochemistry or consent of instructor.

 Credit Hours: 3